nerrad/wordpress-seo/readme.txt

 	* Fixes a bug where the wrong image was being displayed in twitter cards.
 	* Fixes a bug where facebook would display the wrong image.
 	* Fixes a bug where last modified in sitemap was broken.
-	* Fixes a bug wher SEO-score heading made the table row jump on hover because there wasn't enough place left for the down arrow.
+	* Fixes a bug where SEO-score heading made the table row jump on hover because there wasn't enough place left for the down arrow.
 	* Removed a couple of languages that were not up to date.

 = 1.6.3 =